 Incident Background: Thunderstorms on July 7, 2021, started multiple wildfires across the Lolo National Forest.
 U.S. Forest service personnel in coordination with local cooperators and response partners actively engaged the fires.
 The western portion of the Forest, which includes the Superior and Plains-Thompson Falls Ranger Districts, experienced the most lightning activity.

+The only fire currently remaining in the Complex is the Thorne Creek Fire.
+The Thorne Creek Fire is approximately 6 miles north-northeast of Thompson Falls, Montana.
+Fires that have been contained include Quinns, Upper Graves Creek, Thompson, Deep Creek, Sheep Creek, Cataract, Siegel and Sunset.
+The Winniemuck Fire joined the Thorne Creek Fire on July 17 and is now referred to as the Thorne Creek Fire.
 The Thorne Creek Fire is being managed under a full suppression strategy.
 Public and Firefighter safety is the number one priority.
 In addition, minimizing impacts to local communities, private property and structures, timber resources, highway corridors, and recreation improvements are key considerations.

 |Current as of|